rails/rails/README.md

 # Welcome to Rails

-Rails is a web-application framework that includes everything needed to create database-backed web applications according to the [Model-View-Controller (MVC)](http://en.wikipedia.org/wiki/Model-view-controller) pattern.
+Rails as a web-application framework includes everything needed to create database-backed web applications with the [Model-View-Controller (MVC)](http://en.wikipedia.org/wiki/Model-view-controller) pattern.

 Understanding the MVC pattern is key to understanding Rails.
-MVC divides your application into three layers, each with a specific responsibility.
+MVC divides your application into three layers: Model, View, and Controller, each with a specific responsibility.

-The _Model layer_ represents your domain model (such as Account, Product, Person, Post, etc.) and encapsulates the business logic that is specific to your application.
+The _Model layer_ represents the domain model (such as Account, Product, Person, Post, etc.) and encapsulates the business logic specific to your application.
 In Rails, database-backed model classes are derived from `ActiveRecord::Base`.
-Active Record allows you to present the data from database rows as objects and embellish these data objects with business logic methods.
-You can read more about Active Record in its [README](activerecord/README.rdoc).
+Active Record allows to present the data from database rows as objects and embellish these data objects with business logic methods.
+Read more about Active Record in its [README](activerecord/README.rdoc).
-Although most Rails models are backed by a database, models can also be ordinary Ruby classes, or Ruby classes that implement a set of interfaces as provided by the Active Model module.
-You can read more about Active Model in its [README](activemodel/README.rdoc).
+Although most Rails models are backed by a database, models can be ordinary Ruby classes or Ruby classes with a set of interfaces provided by the Active Model module.
+Read more about Active Model in its [README](activemodel/README.rdoc).

-The _Controller layer_ is responsible for handling incoming HTTP requests and providing a suitable response.
+The _Controller layer_ handles incoming HTTP requests and provides suitable responses.
 Usually this means returning HTML, but Rails controllers can also generate XML, JSON, PDFs, mobile-specific views, and more.
-Controllers load and manipulate models, and render view templates in order to generate the appropriate HTTP response.
+Controllers load and manipulate models, and render view templates to generate appropriate HTTP responses.
 In Rails, incoming requests are routed by Action Dispatch to an appropriate controller, and controller classes are derived from `ActionController::Base`.
 Action Dispatch and Action Controller are bundled together in Action Pack.
-You can read more about Action Pack in its [README](actionpack/README.rdoc).
+Read more about Action Pack in its [README](actionpack/README.rdoc).

-The _View layer_ is composed of "templates" that are responsible for providing appropriate representations of your application's resources.
-Templates can come in a variety of formats, but most view templates are HTML with embedded Ruby code (ERB files).
-Views are typically rendered to generate a controller response, or to generate the body of an email.
+The _View layer_ is composed of "templates" that can privide appropriate representations of the application's resources.
+View templates come in various formats, but most templates are HTML with embedded
+Ruby code (ERB files).
+Views are rendered to generate a controller response or the body of an email.
 In Rails, View generation is handled by Action View.
-You can read more about Action View in its [README](actionview/README.rdoc).
+Read more about Action View in its [README](actionview/README.rdoc).

 Active Record, Active Model, Action Pack, and Action View can each be used independently outside Rails.
-In addition to that, Rails also comes with Action Mailer ([README](actionmailer/README.rdoc)), a library to generate and send emails; Active Job ([README](activejob/README.md)), a framework for declaring jobs and making them run on a variety of queueing backends; Action Cable ([README](actioncable/README.md)), a framework to
+ Rails also comes with Action Mailer ([README](actionmailer/README.rdoc)), a library to generate and send emails; Active Job ([README](activejob/README.md)), a framework for declaring jobs and making them run on a variety of queueing backends; Action Cable ([README](actioncable/README.md)), a framework to